Fetal alcohol spectrum disorder: Exposure limit

 No safe level of fetal alcohol exposure has been established.
 Because alcohol is a known teratogen, it is considered unethical to do randomized controlled trials on pregnant women to determine the precise toxicity effects of alcohol.
 Among women who consume any quantity of alcohol during pregnancy, the risk of giving birth to a child with FASD is about 15%, and to a child with FAS about 1.5%.
 Drinking 2 standard drinks a day, or 6 standard drinks in a short time, carries a 4.3% risk of a FAS birth (i.e. one of every 23 heavy-drinking pregnant women will deliver a child with FAS).
 Furthermore, alcohol-related congenital abnormalities occur at an incidence of roughly one out of 67 women who drink alcohol during pregnancy.
 Among those mothers who have an alcohol use disorder, an estimated one-third of their children have FAS.
 The variance seen in outcomes of alcohol consumption during pregnancy is poorly understood.
-Aggravating factors may include advanced maternal age, smoking, poor diet, genetics, and social risk factors.
+Aggravating factors may include low maternal weight, advanced maternal age, smoking, poor diet, genetics, and social risk factors.

 The risk of FASD increases with the amount consumed, the frequency of consumption, and a longer duration of alcohol consumption during pregnancy.
 Blood alcohol concentration has been identified as a relevant factor.
 All forms of alcohol, such as beer, wine, and liquor, pose similar risk.
 Binge drinking increases the chances and severity of FASD to such an extent that Svetlana Popova has stated that "binge drinking is the direct cause of FAS or FASD".
 Small amounts of alcohol may not cause an abnormal appearance, however, small amounts of alcohol consumption while pregnant may cause behavioral problems and also increases the risk of miscarriage.
 Quasi-experimental studies provide moderately strong evidence that prenatal alcohol exposure causes detrimental cognitive outcomes, and some evidence of reduced birthweight, although no study was fully rated at low risk of bias and quantity of studies was limited.

 The evidence is inconsistent and contradictory regarding the effects of low-to-moderate drinking, for example, less than 12 grams of ethanol per day.
 Many studies find no significant effect, but some find beneficial associations, and others find detrimental associations, even on the same outcomes.
 Summarizing studies by country shows some similarity in results, due to using the same data sources.
 The definition of low alcohol consumption varies significantly among studies and often fails to incorporate all aspects of timing, dose, and duration.
 Recall bias and socioeconomic and psychosocial factors have been controlled for in most studies, but it is likely that residual confounding due to missing factors and variation in methods still exists and is larger than any observed effects.